Data privacy is something that hardly matters to the company.

 Here we have jotted down some data security and privacy best practices that companies should bring into play:

 Take a Gander at Data Security and Privacy in Detail.

-Consider data protection as a complete hazard management issue for the company, and not as something bound to technical experts.
+Consider data protection as a complete hazard control issue for the company, and not as something bound to technical experts.

 Map your Data.

 Get a clear understanding of –